Klamath-Area Residents Fear New Wildfire Risks Despite Prevention, Mitigation Efforts

 Updated:

-But while the methods of firefighting have changed with the absence of Copco and Iron Gate lakes and the John C. Boyle dam reservoirs, the California Department of Forestry and Fire Protection (Cal Fire) says such won’t hamper firefighting efforts in the region.
+But while firefighting plans have changed to account for the absence of the Copco and Iron Gate lakes and the John C. Boyle dam reservoirs, the California Department of Forestry and Fire Protection (Cal Fire) says that won’t hamper firefighting efforts in the region.

-Copco and Iron Gate lakes together held about 45 billion gallons of water, and firefighters drew more than a million gallons from the reservoirs to fight a massive fire that threatened Ashland, Ore. and the Cascade-Siskiyou National Monument in 2018, according to the Siskiyou County Water Users Association.
+The Copco and Iron Gate lakes together held about 45 billion gallons of water, and firefighters drew more than a million gallons from Iron Gate lake to fight the Klamathon fire, a massive fire that threatened Ashland, Oregon, and the Cascade-Siskiyou National Monument in 2018, according to the Siskiyou County Water Users Association.

-Copco Lake resident Chrissie Reynolds, a board member of the association which opposed the dam removals and whose family owns two once-lakefront cabins, told The Epoch Times the water crisis in the Klamath region has become a “matter of life and death” because of the wildfire threat.
+Copco Lake, California, resident Chrissie Reynolds, a board member of the association which opposed the dam removals and whose family owns two once-lakefront cabins, told The Epoch Times the water crisis in the Klamath region has become a “matter of life and death” because of the wildfire threat.

-“If the government is allowed to take our water, then people will die, animals will die, and land will burn,” said Reynolds said.
+“If the government is allowed to take our water, then people will die, animals will die, and land will burn,” said Reynolds.

 Agencies working with the Klamath River Renewal Corporation, a nonprofit in charge of the Klamath River Dam Removal Project, seeded new vegetation in the reservoir footprint this spring.